How to change the opacity of an element's background without affecting the child elements or text content

 Answer: Use the CSS RGBA colors

-There is no CSS property like background-opacity that you can use only for changing the opacity or transparency of an element's background without affecting the child elements, on the other hand if you will try to use the CSS
+There is no CSS property like "background-opacity" that you can use only for changing the opacity or transparency of an element's background without affecting its child elements.
+On the other hand if you will try to do this using the CSS

-opacity property it will not only changes the opacity of background but changes the opacity of all the child elements as well.
+opacity property, it will not only change the opacity of the background but also changes the opacity of all the child elements as well.

-In such situation you can use RGBA color introduced in CSS3 that includes alpha transparency as part of the color value.
-Using RGBA color you can set the color of the background as well as its transparency.
-Learn more about CSS color values.
+In such situations you can use the RGBA color introduced in CSS3 that includes alpha transparency as part of the color value.
+Using RGBA color you can set the color of the background as well as its transparency, as demonstrated in the following example:

 ExampleTry this code »

 <p>Setting background transparency without affecting the text content.</p>